About Us

 Transportation Progress

-Since beginning in 1993, Clean Cities coalitions have achieved a cumulative impact in energy use equal to nearly 10 billion gasoline gallon equivalents through the implementation of diverse transportation projects.
+Since beginning in 1993, Clean Cities and Communities coalitions have achieved a cumulative impact in energy use equal to nearly 10 billion gasoline gallon equivalents through the implementation of diverse transportation projects.

-The national network of Clean Cities coalitions, like the Alabama Clean Fuels Coalition, is creating significant and lasting change by building partnerships from coast to coast to advance affordable, domestic transportation fuels and technologies.
+The national network of Clean Cities and Communities coalitions, like the Alabama Clean Fuels Coalition, are creating significant and lasting change by building partnerships from coast to coast to advance affordable, domestic transportation fuels and technologies.

 04 22 clean_cities_coalitions_overview_Page_3